 Mental health conditions

-It is estimated that 90% of people who attempt or die by suicide have one or more mental health conditions.
-Conditions that lead to the biggest risk of suicide are described below.
+It's estimated 90% of people who attempt or die by suicide have one or more mental health conditions.
+However, in some cases, the condition may not have been formally diagnosed by a clinician.
+Conditions leading to the biggest risk of suicide are described below.

 Severe depression causes symptoms of low mood, tiredness, loss of interest, despair and hopelessness that interfere with a person's life.
 People with severe depression are much more likely to attempt suicide than the general population.

 Bipolar disorder causes a person's mood to swing from feeling very high and happy to feeling very low and depressed.
-About 1 in 3 people with bipolar disorder will attempt suicide at least once.
+About one in three people with bipolar disorder will attempt suicide at least once.
 People with bipolar disorder are 20 times more likely to attempt suicide than the general population.
-Most people with bipolar disorder end their lives shortly after entering a depressive phase.

 Schizophrenia is a long-term mental health condition that typically causes hallucinations (seeing or hearing things that are not real), delusions (believing in things that are not true) and changes in behaviour.
-It is estimated that 1 in 20 people with schizophrenia will take their own life.
+It's estimated that one in 20 people with schizophrenia will take their own life.

 People with schizophrenia are most at risk of suicide when their symptoms first begin.
-This is because they frequently suffer loss at this time - for example, loss of employment and relationships.
+This is because they frequently suffer loss at this time – for example, loss of employment and relationships.
+It's also increased when people with schizophrenia experience depression.
 The risk tends to reduce over time.

 Borderline personality disorder

-It is estimated that just over half of people with borderline personality disorder will make at least one suicide attempt.
+It's estimated just over half of people with borderline personality disorder will make at least one suicide attempt.